 Charitably inclined?
 If you itemize deductions on your tax return, you can donate an asset with significant gains to the nonprofit organization of your choice.
 If you’ve got some low-basis stock that you’ve held for 20 years, you can gift those shares, get a tax benefit and avoid the capital gains you’d otherwise have if you sold it.

 If you sell an investment property at a profit but buy another similar property (“like-kind”) soon thereafter, your capital gains on the first property won’t be recognized.
-You must identify the exchange within 45 days and complete the transaction within 180 days to qualify.
+Therefore, you must identify the exchange within 45 days and complete the transaction within 180 days to qualify.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.